 Newfoundland, Canada, early 1800’s, named after the Labrador Sea… likely for their love of the water.

 Like any family, there are variations in appearance, but the core DNA is the same.
 Within one small family of four humans, you can have different colors and texture of hair, skin and body structure, though most are more similar than different.

 In any given ethnicity there can be a wide range of variables, yet the DNA still traces to the same heritage.
 So too, for the Labrador family.

 The Labrador Retriever Temperament

 When it comes to the Labrador’s temperament, again, as with people, the dog adapts and is influenced by their surrounding culture.
 As you will see in the comparisons below, the differences in the two breeds correlate to generalities about the differences in the American versus British cultures.

 To delineate which side of the family tree a Retriever belongs to, they’ve been classified into sub-groups.
 So now let’s take a look at the difference between the American and English Labrador.

-They also needed them to have a very soft mouth, a friendly demeanor, and most important a double coat so that they would not freeze up like a log the instant they jump into a cold lake, or the sea.
+They also needed American Labs to have a very soft mouth, a friendly demeanor, and most important a double coat so that they would not freeze up like a log the instant they jump into a cold lake, or the sea.

 Most Energetic Labrador?

 The differences between American and English Labradors go beyond appearance.
 Can you guess which one is more energetic?

 Being bred for work, the American labrador is still a great family pet but they have a higher energy level than her English counterpart.
 You probably guessed it, right?

-American retrievers love to be on the go, or into something.
+The American Retrievers love to be on the go, or into something.
 They’re very mouthy, so be sure to have lots of chew toys at hand.
 Like her namesake, the American lab can be a reasonably headstrong lass, so owners need to make sure to train her well, or she may run circles around you!

 “I would bring my lab everywhere.
 No matter how far away she wandered, a good trademark whistle would always bring her back” – MarkMark